sbhoop/portfolio/README.md

 Data source used:
 https://www.foodnavigator.com/Article/2013/04/08/European-Bioplastics-data-on-land-use-for-production#

+The data represents the portions of land used for various purposes worldwide and the visualization focuses on the smallness of the land used for bioplastics.
+One thing it does fail to explain though is why this information is important for the reader.

-The reason I used this data source was because it was sort of relative to my project, and I felt it was a bit misleading in terms of prediction (hence why I removed the prediction).
-It is also interesting because the data point of note is very miniscule in comparison to the rest of the data and I felt it would be interesting to cisualize just the massive difference in size of data points.
+The reason I used this data source was because it was sort of relative to my project, which aims to dispel the myths of being a vegetarian,  and I felt it was a bit misleading in terms of prediction (hence why I removed the prediction).
+It is also interesting because the data point of note is very miniscule in comparison to the rest of the data and I felt it would be interesting to visualize just the massive difference in size of data points.

 ### Methodology